imbeshat/NewsApp/README.md

 # NewsApp - React

-A Simple News App toget the latest News Headlines of different categories.
+A Simple News App to get the latest News Headlines of different categories.